3manuek/3manuek/content/blog/2024-04/poolexhaustation.md

 study the behavior of 2 very popuplar Postgres Pools in these cases.

 The main difference between both pools relies on how they use CPU resources.
-PgBouncer is a single-threaded services, whether Odyssey uses threaded workers.
-It is expected certain overhead on multi-thread in these cases, and that was the moto of this laboratory.
+PgBouncer is a single-threaded services, whether Odyssey uses multiple and configurable workers.
+It is expected certain overhead on multi-workers in these cases, and that was the moto of this laboratory.

-The intention here is not to choose one or another, but to study in which cases one could use single-threaded or multi-threaded pools.
+The intention here is not to choose one or another, but to study in which cases one could use single-threaded or multi-worker pools.

 The data on this laboratory is outdated, as new versions have been released from both tools, so conclusions may be inaccurate for newer versions.
 Although, I do not expect much difference